forhad-php/VSCode/README.md

     10. "phpcbf" by "Per Soderlind"
     11. Bracket Pair Colorizer
     12. "Custom CSS and JS Loader" by "be5invis"
+    > Note: After a new update "Custom CSS and JS Loader" gives some error then we'll use an extension named "Fix VSCode Checksums".
+Once the checksum changes are applied and VSCode is restarted, all warning about core file modifications will disappear, such as the display of [Unsupported] in the title-bar.
     13. Project Manager
     14. "JS & CSS Minifier" by "Olback"
     15. Git Graph